Geography (GPHY)

 (R-4) Offered autumn and spring.
 Laboratory to accompany GPHY 587 or 588.
 Level: Graduate

-(R-9) Offered intermittently.
-Prereq., Consent of Instructor.
+(R-24) Offered intermittently.
 Experimental offerings of visiting professors, experimental offerings of new courses, or one-time offerings of current topics.
 Level: Graduate

 (R-9) Offered every term.
-Graduate standing and consent of instructor.
-Independent research in geography or planning.
+Requires graduate standing and consent of instructor.
+Course material appropriate to the needs and objectives of the individual student.
 Level: Graduate

 GPHY 598 - Internship.
 1-9 Credits.